-If you choose to pursue medication as a treatment for your child, it is critical that you work with a doctor who has experience prescribing medications for individuals with ASD.
-(Often this will not be your child’s pediatrician; you may need to work with a psychiatrist or developmental pediatrician.)
+If you choose to pursue medication as a treatment for your child, it is critical that you work with a doctor who has experience prescribing medications for individuals on the autism spectrum.
+Often this will not be your child’s pediatrician; you may need to work with a psychiatrist or developmental pediatrician.
 The doctor should begin by listening to you (and your child) describe your child’s strengths and weaknesses.
 The doctor can help you identify which areas of need can be addressed with medication, and which ones may not be directly affected.
 If you are interested in learning more, the doctor should explain the various medication options as well as their side effects.
 He or she will likely make a recommendation about how to proceed as well as discuss the treatment plan.
 For example, some medications are begun in low doses and are gradually increased as needed.
 Your doctor will also give you an indication of how long it may take for the medication to take effect.
 While the effects of some medications are almost immediate, others take a while to build up in your system and effects may not be seen for several weeks.

 Take time to consider all the information your doctor provides before making a decision about whether to try a medication.
 If you choose to go forward, make sure you follow all of the doctor’s guidelines about how much to take and when.
 If your child is not able to swallow a pill, talk with your doctor and pharmacist to see if the medication is available in liquid form or if the pill can be made into a suspension.
 Don’t try to convert the pill into liquid form yourself, as this can alter the medication.
 When getting the prescription from your doctor, schedule a time to check in with your doctor to discuss how the medication is working.